rawmid/ReconDC/README.md

 *Add screenshots or GIFs here.*

-##  Why Recond DC?
+##  Why Recon DC?

-Recond DC was built to make creating custom Discord Rich Presence simple, fast, and accessible for everyone—no programming knowledge required.
+Recon DC was built to make creating custom Discord Rich Presence simple, fast, and accessible for everyone—no programming knowledge required.